cellml/libcellml/docs/dev_setup.rst

   git remote add prime https://github.com/cellml/libCellML.git git config remote.prime.pushurl "You really did not want to do that!"

-You have now added a new remote named ``prime`` and set origin as the default fetch and push location to point at repositories under your control on Github.
+You have now added a new remote named :code:`prime` and set origin as the default fetch and push location to point at repositories under your control on Github.
-Here, ``prime`` is a reference to the main definitive repository where releases are made from for the libCellML project.
+Here, :code:`prime` is a reference to the main definitive repository where releases are made from for the libCellML project.
-You have also set the ``prime`` repository as read-only by setting an invalid push URL.
+You have also set the :code:`prime` repository as read-only by setting an invalid push URL.

 Finally
 =======
 You are all done and ready to start development, read :ref:`Building <dev_building>` on how to build libCellML.
 Then, read :ref:`Contribution <dev_contribution>` to get your changes into libCellML's prime repository.